purefunktion/Droneboy/README.md

 **HOLD B + UP/DOWN** changes note 3 semitones

 **HOLD B and press A**
-Copies the frequency of the current note to the frequency section.
+ copies the frequency of the current note to the frequency section.
 An easy way to manipulate detuning etc.

 The noise channel freq mode controls the Shift Clock Frequency.
 The note mode has two notes that are "close enough" to authors ears of a D and G#.